ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .slide: data-background-image="images/404.svg"-->

 In this front, I wasn't able to find any kind of static analysis testing tools for ci config files, and thus to solve this problem, I begrudgingly made my own tool...

+> TODO: begrudgingly
+> TODO: Simple but the idea is for it to be a framework

+> More story, more why
+> More info about the problem you faced
+> A lot of info but the point itself was small
+> A lot of ways to do things but the point was more about how to do it
+> What was the learning I had, make it more apparent that the problem was the complexity

 ------
 <!-- .slide: data-background-image="images/ci_test.svg"-->